ES

 Option 1: Try to book manually yourself

 Doing it yourself costs nothing, but it is by far the hardest path.
-If you are good with computers, have a fast internet connection, and you are awake at 6pm JST on the right day, you can compete fairly with everyone else in the queue.
+If you are good with computers, have a fast internet connection, and you are awake at 6pm JST on release day, you can compete fairly with everyone else in the queue.

 Tips that genuinely improve your odds: